The Best Florence Restaurants

 Via dell’Erta Canina, 6/R | TripAdvisor | Reservations encouraged

 We stumbled upon La Beppa Fioraia when we were staying nearby at Palazzo San Niccolo.
-We arrived right when they opened and were lucky to get in without a reservation, so have your hotel call in advance for a booking.
-We loved the ambiance in the courtyard, including a play area for very little kids and a cat wandering around, and everything we ordered was excellent.
-Along with MaMMaMia and Tamerò, our favorite coccoli in the city!
+We arrived right when they opened and were lucky to get in without a reservation, but we’ve made reservations online when we’ve visited more recently.
+We love the ambiance in the courtyard, and the food is always very good.
+Along with MaMMaMia, our favorite coccoli in the city!

 La Buchetta